Nood24/MIDI-Real-Time/index.md

 ## Tools

 Three open source tools have been used to create this project.
-These tools are fluidsynth, [rtmidi](RtMidi) and Qt.
+These tools are fluidsynth, [rtmidi][RtMidi] and Qt.
 This section will provide a short overview of tool with the use of said tools being detaied in the codebase section.

 ### RtMidi